WORK with US

 Resource Navigation & Referrals

-- Maintain knowledge of local resources and cultivate referral relationships with community providers
+- Maintain current knowledge of local resources and cultivate referral relationships with community providers

-- Coordinate and follow up on referrals to ensure needs are met or additional support is provided
+- Coordinate and follow up on referrals to ensure participant needs are met

 - Guide residents through the housing process, including applications, move-in support, program compliance, and routine walk-throughs